ambonvik/cimba/docs/tutorial.rst

 from our ``cmb_process`` class, itself derived from the ``cmi_coroutine`` class.

-Since a simulation model only should be built in order to answer some specific quesion or set of questions, we will assume that our Simulated Port Authority needs to decide whether to spend next year's investment budget on buying more tugs, building another berth, or dredging a deeper harbor channel.
+Since a simulation model only should be built in order to answer some specific question or set of questions, we will assume that our Simulated Port Authority needs to decide whether to spend next year's investment budget on buying more tugs, building another berth, or dredging a deeper harbor channel.
 The relevant performance metric is to minimize the average time spent in the harbor for the